A13DO/A13DO/README.md

 ## Hi there 👋
-My name is Abdelrahman, but you can call me Abdo.
-I'm a 21-year-old student from Egypt , and I'm passionate about development.
+My name is Abdelrahman, I'm passionate about development.
 Over the past years, I've been learning and practicing web development, and I've already completed several projects.
 I have experience front-end technologies such as HTML CSS, JavaScript, Sass, Bootstrap and Angular.
 I also have experience working with back-end technologies, such as Node.js and Express, and integrating with RESTful APIs.

 <!-- -   using HTML CSS, JavaScript, Sass, Bootstrap and Angular  -->
 ## About Me 👀